uniquestar/ROS-Dash/README.md

 Or via the web UI at the Users page (requires users:write permission).

 Permissions are configured per user per page via the Users page.
-Changes take effect on the user's next login.
+Per-page permission changes take effect on the user's next login.

+For switch management, access is split into two layers:

+- `switches:read` lets the user view the Switches page and open the visualiser
+- `switchadmin:write` lets the user manage per-switch write access for other users from the `Manage Access` button on the Switches page
+- Per-switch write grants let a user operate only the switches explicitly allowed to them

+Typical setup:

+- Give operational users `switches:read`
+- Treat `switches:write` as separate page permission metadata; actual switch write actions are controlled by `switchadmin:write` or per-switch grants
+- Give only senior admins `switchadmin:write`
+- Use `Manage Access` on the Switches page to grant specific switches to specific users

+Per-switch write grants are enforced live and do not require the target user to log out and back in again.

 > **Note:** User data is stored in `ros-dash.db` using SQLite WAL mode.
 The app checkpoints the WAL on shutdown to ensure data persists.
 Always use the build script to redeploy rather than manually restarting the container.